 Sometimes I realise I’ve accidently tapped into the next big thing, like when I heard ‘Addicted To You’ by AVICII… but my goodness what a cracking vocal!
 But mostly its word of mouth recommendations or when wandering round Top Shop with Shazam… I do think I need to get on Twitter more these days.
 Maybe that should have been my New Year’s resolution.
 Err, for 2013!

-You’re DJ-ing at TEC003 between VILE ELECTRODES and SPEAK & SPELL.
+You’re DJ-ing again soon between VILE ELECTRODES and SPEAK & SPELL.
 What can those attending the event expect from your set?

 Well… after being inspired by the MARSHEAUX girls, George has been encouraging me to use Ableton live.
 I think song selection is still really important but to combine that with putting your set together in a different way, something a little more interesting than just merging records into each other just has to be done.
 That was great when I used to DJ off 7” singles and that was so much fun, just flinging them on and seeing what happened… sometimes when I’d had a few too many wines, I accidentally ended up playing obscure B sides!